-- a.
+- 1. Curricular Structure - a.
 Standard.
-Curricular structure, content, and time requirements shall enable students to develop the range of knowledge, skills, and competencies expected of those holding a professional baccalaureate degree in acting as indicated below and in Standards for Accreditation VIII. - b.
+Curricular structure, content, and time requirements shall enable students to develop the range of knowledge, skills, and competencies expected of those holding a professional baccalaureate degree in acting as indicated below and in Standards for Accreditation VIII.

+- b.
 Guidelines.
-Curricula to accomplish this purpose that meet the standards indicated normally adhere to the following structural guidelines: studies in the major area, including acting (speech, voice, and movement), participation in full-length plays performed before an audience, and independent study should comprise 30-40% of the total program; supportive courses in theatre, 20-30%; general studies, 25-35%.
+Curricula to accomplish this purpose that meet the standards indicated normally adhere to the following structural guidelines: studies in the major area, including acting (speech, voice, and movement), participation in full-length plays performed before an audience or performances in other media, and independent study should comprise 30-40% of the total program; supportive courses in theatre, 20-30%; general studies, 25-35%.
 Studies in the major area and supportive courses in theatre normally total at least 65% of the curriculum (see Standards for Accreditation III.C.). - 2.
 Specific Recommendations for General Studies.
 Studies in social, political, cultural, and intellectual history that form the subject matter of plays are strongly recommended. - 3.
 Essential Competencies, Experiences, and Opportunities (in addition to those stated for all degree programs) - a.
-Demonstrated ability to act (i.e., to project one's self believably in word and action into imaginary circumstances, evoked through improvisation or text). - Demonstrated ability to engage effectively in improvisations both by oneself and in an ensemble. - c.
+Demonstrated ability to act (i.e., to project one's self believably in word and action into imaginary circumstances, evoked through improvisation or text). - b.
+Demonstrated ability to engage effectively in improvisations both by oneself and in an ensemble. - c.
 Demonstrated ability to create characters convincingly from plays drawn from different genres and styles in an ensemble relationship with other actors. - d.
 A developed technique for analyzing the specific tasks required in performing varied characters from written plays. - e.
-Understanding of the specific demands of the acting styles for major periods and genres of dramatic literature. - f.
+Understanding of the specific demands of the acting styles for major periods and genres of dramatic literature and media. - f.
 Clear, articulate, and expressive speech, normally with demonstrated ability to use appropriate tools and systems to learn and perform dialects, and the ability to perform effectively in verse plays. - g.
 A flexible, strong, and controlled voice with trained breath support; appropriate vocal range and freedom from vocal and postural tension in rehearsal and performance; demonstrated ability to use the voice effectively as an instrument for characterization together with the ability to project the voice effectively in theatre spaces of varying sizes and in media productions. - h.
-A flexible, relaxed, and controlled body trained in basic stage movement disciplines, including dance and mime; demonstrated ability to use the body effectively on stage as an instrument for characterization and to be responsive to changing time/rhythm demands and spatial relationships.

-- i.
-An overview understanding of makeup materials and techniques. - j.
+A flexible, relaxed, and controlled body trained in basic stage movement disciplines, including dance and other approaches to movement training and/or physical theatre; demonstrated ability to use the body effectively on stage as an instrument for characterization and to be responsive to changing time/rhythm demands and spatial relationships. - i.
+A working knowledge of makeup materials and techniques, and their application as informed by artistic choice. - j.
 Demonstrated comprehension of the basic business procedures of the actor's profession, including audition procedures, résumés, agents, and so forth. - k.
-Solo and ensemble performance experience in a variety of formal and informal settings shall be provided throughout the degree program including the opportunity for a significant role in a major production no later than the senior year.
+Solo and ensemble performance experience in a variety of formal and informal settings shall be provided throughout the degree program.
+Students must participate in at least one fully produced major production during their course of study.
+In addition, performance of a significant role in at least one production during advanced study and prior to graduation is required.
+This performance need not be fully produced and may be in a medium other than live theatrical performance.